CS495Group8/ByItsCover/index.md

 ### What does it do?

-1. User Takes a Picture of the Cover
+1a.
+User Takes a Picture of the Cover
+1b.
+User Types in Title and Author

-2. Application Analyzes Cover to Find Relevant Information
+2a.
+Application Analyzes Cover to Find Relevant Information 2b.
+Application Uses Inputted Title and Author to Find Relevant Information

-3. Application Displays Reviews on Book from Multiple Sources, including GoodReads, Amazon, Barnes & Noble, and GoogleBooks
+3. Application Displays Reviews on Book from Multiple Sources, including Goodreads, Storygraph, Barnes & Noble, and Google Books

 ### Why is this important?